Guest Edited by:

 This collection is no longer accepting submissions.

-Manuscripts should be formatted according to the Reproductive Health submission guidelines and submitted via the online submission system.
-All articles will undergo the journals full standard peer-review process and will be published upon acceptance.
-In the submission system please select the correct series title and also indicate in the covering letter that the manuscript is to be considered for this special series.
-More information about the journal, including full aims & scope and Editorial Board, can be found on the journal website
+All articles have undergone the journals' full standard peer-review process and have been published upon acceptance.
+More information about the journal, including full aims & scope and Editorial Board, can be found on the journal website.

 More information about the series can be found by contacting the Guest Editors Jose Belizan belizanj@gmail.com and Kathya Cordova-Pozo Kathya.cordovapozo@ru.nl